This tracker was launched July 15, 2022. It was last updated January 29, 2024.

 Restaurant Action Alliance NYC v.
 City of New York, No. 100734/2015 (N.Y.
 Sup Ct.
 2015)

-Allegations: Petitioner, industry association, brought an article 78 action against the City of New York and Kathryn Garcia in her capacity as Commissioner of the NYC Department of Sanitation, seeking to vacate and annul the Commissioner 2017 determination that single-serve food-service expanded polystyrene (EPS) or soft foam cannot be recycled in an environmentally effective of economically feasible manner.
+Allegations: Petitioner, an industry association, brought an Article 78 action against the City of New York and Kathryn Garcia in her capacity as Commissioner of the NYC Department of Sanitation, seeking to vacate and annul the Commissioner's 2017 determination that single-serve food-service expanded polystyrene (EPS) or soft foam cannot be recycled in an environmentally effective of economically feasible manner.
+Petitioner claimed that the Commissioner's decision was arbitrary and capricious.
 Filed 4/28/2015.

-Outcome: The Court dismissed the petition, finding that the Commissioner addressed the material aspects of the petition with a painstakingly studied decision that was in no way rendered arbitrarily or capriciously.
-As of January 1, 2019, New York City stores, food service establishments, and mobile food commissaries may no longer offer, sell or possess single-use foam food containers such as foam takeout clamshells, cups, plates, bowls, trays, and coolers.
-Additionally, manufacturers, distributors, and stores may no longer sell or offer for sale loose fill foam packaging (“packing peanuts”) in the city.
+Outcome: Closed, On June 5, 2018, the court dismissed the petition, finding that the Commissioner, in her decision, had addressed the material aspects of the petition with a painstakingly studied decision that was in no way rendered arbitrarily or capriciously.
+The petition was filed with Article 78, using the Commissioner of DSNY findings that food service EPS could not be recycled.
+See here the court order which included the petition.
+Also, as of January 1, 2019, New York City stores, food service establishments, and mobile food commissaries may no longer offer, sell or possess single-use foam food containers such as foam takeout clamshells, cups, plates, bowls, trays, and coolers.
+Additionally, manufacturers, distributors, and stores may no longer sell or offer for sale loose fill foam packaging (packing peanuts) in the city.

 City of Laredo v.
 Laredo Merchs.
 Ass'n, No. 16-0748 (Tex.
 Sup.
 Ct.
 2016)

-Allegations: Plaintiffs, trade association, brought an action against the City of Laredo seeking declaratory judgment that an ordinance which banned commercial establishments from using single-use plastic or paper checkout bags was unenforceable.
-The Plaintiffs argued that the ordinance was preempted as it conflicted with the Texas Solid Waste Disposal Act.
+Allegations: Plaintiff, a trade association, brought an action against the City of Laredo, Texas, seeking declaratory judgment that an ordinance which banned commercial establishments from using single-use plastic or paper checkout bags was unenforceable.
+Plaintiffs argued that the ordinance was preempted by the Texas Solid Waste Disposal Act.
 Filed 9/22/2016.

-Outcome: The district court entered summary judgment in favor of the Defendant.
-On appeal, the court of appeals reversed.
-On petition for review, the Court affirmed the court of appeals, holding that the Solid Waste Disposal Act preempted the ordinance.
+Outcome: Pending.
+After the district court entered summary judgment in favor of Defendant, the Texas Court of Appeals for the Fourth District of Texas reversed, see opinion here.
+Defendant appealed.
+On petition for review, the Supreme Court of Texas affirmed the appellate court's decision holding that the Solid Waste Disposal Act preempted the ordinance, rendering it invalid.
 See the opinion here.

 Save the Plastic Bag Coal. v.
 City & Cty. of S.F., No. A137056 (Cal.
 Ct.
 App.
 2012)

-Allegations: Plaintiff, an association of plastic bag manufacturers and distributors, brought an action against the City and County of San Francisco seeking a writ of mandate to prevent the implementation and enforcement of a local ordinance regulating the use of plastic checkout bags by large supermarkets and retail pharmacies.
-The Plaintiff argued that the ordinance violated the California Environmental Quality Act.
+Allegations: Plaintiff, an association of plastic bag manufacturers and distributors, brought an action against the City and County of San Francisco, California, seeking a writ of mandate to prevent the implementation and enforcement of a local ordinance regulating the use of plastic checkout bags by large supermarkets and retail pharmacies.
+Plaintiff argued that the ordinance violated the California Environmental Quality Act (CEQA).
+Filed 02/29/12.

-Outcome: The trial court denied the petition.
-On appeal, the Court affirmed, holding that the ordinance was a police power regulatory action to which the categorical exemptions of CEQA applied.
+Outcome: Pending.
+On June 14, 2012, the Superior Court of California denied Plaintiff's motion for a preliminary injunction and stay of enforcement of the ordinance.
+Plaintiff appealed.
+On appeal, the Court of Appeals for the State of California, First Appellate District, affirmed, holding that the ordinance was a police power regulatory action to which the categorical exemptions of CEQA applied.
 See the opinion here.

 Save the Plastic Bag Coal. v.
 Cty. of Marin, No. A133868 (Cal.
 Ct.
 App.
 2011)

-Allegations: Plaintiff, an association of plastic bag manufacturers and distributors, brought an action against the County of Marin seeking a write of mandate to prevent the implementation and enforcement of a local ordinance banning the use of single use carryout bags.
+Allegations: Plaintiff, an association of plastic bag manufacturers and distributors, brought an action against the County of Marin, California, seeking a write of mandate to prevent the implementation and enforcement of a local ordinance banning the use of single use carryout bags.
 Plaintiff argued that the ordinance failed to comply with the California Environmental Quality Act (CEQA), and therefore must be set aside.
+The county had previously determined the ordinance was categorically exempt from the California Environmental Quality Act (CEQA) (Pub.
+Resources Code, § 21000 et seq.) because it was a regulatory action designed to assure the maintenance, restoration, enhancement, or protection of natural resources and the environment Filed 11/29/11.

-Outcome: The Marin County superior court denied the writ of mandate and declaratory relief.
-On appeal, the Court affirmed, holding that the ordinance was exempt from the CEQA.
+Outcome: Pending.
+The Marin County Superior Court denied Petitioner's request for a writ of mandate and declaratory relief.
+The court found that there was enough evidence supporting Defendant's ordinance and the information provided in their Guidelines sections 15307 and 15308.
+On appeal, the Court of Appeal of the State of California, First Appelate District, Division Three, affirmed, holding that the ordinance was exempt from the CEQA.
 See the order here.

 Save the Plastic Bag Coal.
 V. San Luis Obispo County Integrated Waste Mgmt.
 Auth., No. CV120078 (Cal.
 Super.
 Ct.
 2012)

-Allegations: Plaintiff, an association of plastic bag manufacturers and distributors, brought an action against the City of Manhattan Beach seeking a writ of mandate.
-The Plaintiff challenged an ordinance banning the use of single-use plastic bags.
+Allegations: Plaintiff, an association of plastic bag manufacturers and distributors, brought an action against the City of Manhattan Beach, California, seeking a writ of mandate to terminate the IWMA Ordinance No. 2012-1 "An Ordinance Establishing A Waste Reduction And Reuse Program For Carryout Bags.”
+Plaintiff stated that the County failed to conduct an Environmental Impact Report (EIR) before approving the ordinance.
+Plaintiff challenged the ordinance banning the use of single-use plastic bags alleging that it violated the California Environmental Quality Act (CEQA).
 Filed 1/30/2012.
+See complaint here.

 Save the Plastic Bag Coal. v.
 City of Long Beach, No. BS-132500 (Cal.
 Super.
 Ct.
 2011)

-Allegations: Plaintiff, an association of plastic bag manufacturers and distributors, brought an action against the City of Long Beach seeking a writ of mandate.
-The Plaintiff challenged a city ordinance prohibiting stores from providing plastic carry-out bags to consumers.
+Allegations: Plaintiff, an association of plastic bag manufacturers and distributors, brought an action against the City of Long Beach, California, challenging a city ordinance prohibiting stores from providing plastic carry-out bags to consumers.
 Filed 6/9/2011.
-See the petition here.
+See petition here.